juvu/DayTrade-SwingTrade/TradingTechniques.md

 ### Type of trades not to short
 * Slow Grinding
 	* Hard to short since there's too many support along the way
-	* Prices goes up slowly
+	* Prices go up slowly
-	* Short sellers are frustrated
+	* Short sellers are frustrated, while buyer's are in strength
-	* Buyer's has strength
 	* There will be a lot sellers, but buyer's in control
 	* It's better to short parabolic charts
 * Price Neutralizing